 March 10, 2020

-By Gavin Giles, QC, Lawyer at McInnes Cooper,
+By Gavin Giles, QC, Partner at McInnes Cooper,

 The global COVID-19 (a.k.a.
 Coronavirus or SARS-CoV-2) outbreak has implications for many commercial relationships, its evolving nature and potential scale creating anxiety and uncertainty as to its precise impact in virtually every sector.
 One uncertainty causing anxiety to run especially high: the liability risk of a commercial party’s inability to fulfil its contractual obligations because of COVID-19.
 And this risk is (like COVID-19) non-discriminatory.
 Service providers (such as construction contractors and financial services) might be unable to deliver contracted services at all, or within agreed terms, because their employees (or possibly those of their customers) are ill or quarantined.
 Manufacturers and processors (both of traditional goods and of crops and foodstuffs, such as licensed cannabis producers and fish and seafood processors) also face reduced access to raw material or heightened regulatory restrictions and resulting production delays and slow-downs.
 Here are three legal remedies that could offer relief to commercial parties coping with the impact of the COVID-19 outbreak on their ability to fulfil their contractual obligations.

 1. Force Majeure

 Force Majeure clauses are commonly included in commercial contracts.
 A party can rely on a Force Majeure clause when performance of contractual obligations is interrupted because of an unforeseeable event that is beyond the control of any contracting party.
 Depending on how the clause is written, Force Majeure could allow for suspension, delay or termination of contractual obligations for the duration of the event causing the interruption.